Peru for First Timers: A Perfect 2-Week Itinerary

 UPDATE: As of August 2017, the Peruvian government has mandated that all visitors must tour Machu Picchu with an accredited Tour Operator.

 Machu Picchu has a special stamp for your passport.
 Be sure and look for the small covered shelter near the entrance.
 It's a nice addition to your passport and a great souvenir (check it out here)!

-Days 4-7 - Cuzco
+Days 4-7 - Cusco

-Cuzco is a maze of cobblestone streets so narrow that just one car will fit, and there are so many Incan archeological treasures, architecture, churches, and ruins to see, you could spend weeks here.
+Cusco is a maze of cobblestone streets so narrow that just one car will fit, and there are so many Incan archeological treasures, architecture, churches, and ruins to see, you could spend weeks here.

-Day 8 - Puno
+Day 8 - Cusco to Puno

-How to Get There - There are several ways to get to Puno from Cuzco, rail, private car, or bus.
+How to Get There - There are several ways to get to Puno from Cusco, rail, private car, or bus.
 We chose the Inka Express bus, a comfortable, first-class transport which made great time to Puno.
-The bus often paralleled the train from Cuzco to Puno, made adequate rest stops, a lunch stop, and several interesting sightseeing stops, at a fraction of the price of the train.
+The bus often paralleled the train from Cusco to Puno, made adequate rest stops, a lunch stop, and several interesting sightseeing stops, at a fraction of the price of the train.
 And the views through the Andean highlands, or Altiplano, were stunning.

 Most travelers to Puno are there to explore the islands of Lake Titicaca, and while there's not a lot to do in Puno itself, it has several very nice lodging options.
 One of them, the Hotel Quelqatani, offers an easy walk to the lake, restaurants and night markets in Puno.
 The breakfast is also outstanding.